activecm/threat-tools/README.md

 `simple-listener.sh` should run on the machine simulating the C2 server.
 It will set up a listening port for either TCP or UDP connections.

 It should be used in conjunction with `beacon-simulator.py`, `beacon-simulator.sh`, or `simple-beacon.sh` running on the machine simulating the compromised client.

+### Dependencies:
+Ensure you have the network utility `ncat` installed on the system running the script.

+**NOTE:** While the script can work with `netcat` and `nc`, both have shown issues with handling UDP timeouts.
+We highly encourage you to install `ncat`.

 ### Command Syntax:
 ```